imaryan1569/100days-of-coding-challenge/README.md

 Problem Statement:
 You are given an array of size n initialized to zeros and a list of operations.
 Each operation contains three integers: a, b, and k.
 For each operation, add the value k to all elements of the array between indices a and b (inclusive).
 Return the maximum value in the array after performing all the operations.

+📌 Day 15: Mini-Max Sum

+Problem Statement:
+Given five positive integers, find the minimum and maximum values that can be calculated by summing exactly four of the five integers.
+Then, print the respective minimum and maximum sums.